 As a pianist with over 35 years’ teaching experience at this writing, my opinion has always been that somewhere in between these two polarities.
 I believe most, if not all, of the sixty exercises have value and merit which progress from least difficult (Nos.
 1-20) to more advanced (Nos.
 21-39) to still more advanced (Nos.
-40-60); however, practicing Hanon’s exercises too much in the wrong fashion easily becomes counterproductive and musically unrewarding, not to mention, quite simply boring.
-If this is the case, one is better off abandoning Hanon altogether and practicing real music.
+40-60); however, practicing Hanon’s exercises (especially the white-key-only exercises, Nos.
+1-39) too much in the wrong fashion easily becomes counterproductive and musically unrewarding, not to mention, quite simply boring.
 As a piano pedagogue and composer/arranger with the best interest of students and teachers in mind, I have devised what I believe are dramatic musical and pedagogical improvements to Hanon’s exercises as we are used to hearing them.
-I discuss and summarize these improvements later in this preface; however, first I would like to express the following concerns with Hanon and his exercises:

-My epiphany resulted in The Well-Tempered Hanon: Hanon the way Bach would have done it, which offers musically enriching, technically exciting, and intellectually stimulating improvements to the first twenty of Hanon’s exercises, which comprise “Part 1, Preparatory Exercises.”
-Here is a list of benefits, features, and improvements that The Well-Tempered Hanon offers pianists and organists:
+One day in February 2019 I was hit with an epiphany: Had Bach lived after Hanon, how would he have improved upon Hanon’s exercises?My epiphany resulted in The Well-Tempered Hanon: Hanon the way Bach would have done it, which offers musically enriching, technically exciting, and intellectually stimulating improvements to the first twenty of Hanon’s exercises, which comprise “Part 1, Preparatory Exercises.”
+Here is a list of benefits and features that The Well-Tempered Hanon offers pianists and organists:

-Benefits, Features, and Improvements of The Well-Tempered Hanon
+Benefits and Features of The Well-Tempered Hanon

 Each exercise from the first twenty exercises in Part 1 are presented in each major and minor key in the same ascending order as Bach’s “The Well-Tempered Clavier”.
-As a pianist and teacher, I have always felt Hanon’s exercises to be highly limiting and one-dimensional due to the exclusive key of C major and the exclusive use of white keys.
-Practicing the exercises in all 12 major and minor keys offers valuable lessons in music reading, fingering, and music theory that one otherwise does not get when played on white keys only.
+Hanon’s exercises are highly limiting and one-dimensional due to the exclusive key of C major and the exclusive use of white keys.
+Playing white keys only all in unison neither prepares students to play black keys efficiently nor teaches musical theory and traditional harmony.The purpose of exercises should be to prepare students for the playing of real music that uses black as well as white keys.
+When virtually all aspects of theory and harmony are absent from exercises and only white keys are used, they lose their usefulness which significantly decreases their intellectual and pedagogical value; however, practicing the exercises in all 24 major and minor keys offers valuable lessons in music reading, fingering, and music theory that one otherwise does not get when played on white keys only.

-The main purpose of “The Well-Tempered Hanon” is not to equally train all five fingers of the hand or to turn pianists into virtuosi (which were Hanon’s two main goals), but rather, to train pianists to read and play repeating sequences and motifs in all 12 major and minor keys.
+The main purpose of “The Well-Tempered Hanon” is not to equally train all five fingers of the hand or to turn pianists into virtuosi (which were Hanon’s two main goals), but rather, to train pianists to read and play repeating sequences and motifs in all 24 major and minor keys with invertible counterpoint.
 The preface to Hanon’s book clearly indicates that he was preoccupied mainly with training the “weaker” fingers to become equal to the “stronger” fingers.
 Pianists have been trying in vain for centuries to make all five fingers equal in responsiveness and agility, but this will never happen.
-There is no point in trying to make all fingers equal because they were never intended by our almighty creator to be equal.
-This would be like trying to find a way to make short people taller so that everyone on the planet would be the same height.
-If one’s sole purpose of practicing piano becomes that of desperately striving to “strengthen the weak fingers,” then one should quit piano.
-Instead, one should aim to make beautiful music with the easiest and most convenient fingerings one has available.
+For example, in devising a contraption that was supposed to strengthen the fourth finger, Robert Schumann severely injured himself and was permanently disabled from his early ambition of becoming a virtuoso concert pianist.
+The lesson learned here is that trying to make all fingers equal is futile because they were never intended by our Almighty Creator to be equal.
+Instead of becoming obsessed with “strengthening fingers” – even in technical exercises – one should aim to make beautiful music with the easiest and most convenient fingerings one has available.
 Fingering is discussed more below.